No Support JavaScript

 Article 57

-If the fixed assets which have been completely depreciated are destroyed or become obsolete at the expiration of their useful years, the difference, if any, of the residual value previously estimated over the proceeds from sale of scraps may be charged to loss for the current year.
+If a fixed asset which has been completely depreciated is destroyed or becomes obsolete at the expiration of its useful years, the difference, if any, of the residual value previously estimated over the proceeds from the sale of scraps may be charged to loss for the current year.
 In case the proceeds from sale of scraps exceed the residual value previously estimated, the difference shall be charged to income of the current year.

-Where the fixed assets are destroyed or become obsolete on account of specific reasons, at any time before the end of their prescribed service years, their undepreciated value may, upon submission of reliable documentary evidence, be charged to loss for the proper fiscal year, provided, that proceeds from the sale of scraps, if any, shall be considered as income.
+Where fixed assets are destroyed or become obsolete on account of specific reasons at any time before the end of their prescribed service life, their undepreciated value may, upon submission of reliable documentary evidence, be charged to loss for the proper fiscal year; however, proceeds from the sale of scraps, if any, shall be considered as income.

 Article 58

-Where the service life of the fixed assets in less than two years, the cost thereof may be listed as loss for the fiscal year in which such assets are acquired, manufactured or constructed, and annual depreciation thereof is not required.
+Where the service life of a fixed assets is less than two years, the cost thereof may be considered as a loss for the fiscal year in which such assets are acquired, manufactured or constructed, and annual depreciation thereof is not required.

 Article 59

-2. To set aside annually from the gross amount of proceeds realized from the exploitation or sale of products the depletion charge according to the Table of Depletion Assets; provided that the depletion charge set aside annually shall not exceed fifty per cent of the amount of gain derived in the current year from the assets before deducting therefrom the depletion charge; and that the aggregation of such depletion charge shall in no case exceed the cost of the assets.
-In the case of depletion assets producing petroleum or natural gas a depletion in the amount of 27.5 per cent of the gross amount of proceeds realized from sale of the production in the current year may be set aside therefrom annually till the assets are completely exhausted; provided that the depletion charge set aside annually shall not exceed fifty per cent of the amount of gain derived in the current year from the assets before deducting therefrom the depletion charge.
+2. Setting aside annually from the gross amount of proceeds realized from the exploitation or sale of products the depletion charge according to the Table of Depletion Assets, provided that the depletion charge set aside annually shall not exceed fifty percent of the amount of gain derived in the current year from the assets before deducting therefrom the depletion charge and that the aggregation of such depletion charge shall in no case exceed the cost of the assets.
+In the case of depletion assets that produce petroleum or natural gas, a depletion in the amount of 27.5 percent of the gross amount of proceeds realized from the sale of the production in the current year may be set aside therefrom annually till the assets are completely exhausted, provided that the depletion charge set aside annually shall not exceed fifty percent of the amount of gain derived in the current year from the assets before deducting therefrom the depletion charge.

 Article 60